avides/mysql-s3-backup/README.md

 - [x] add an environment variable to set the S3 path
 - [x] add an environment variable to set the table dump filename
 - [x] add an environment variable to make a dump of the whole database
+- [ ] add an environment variable to set the database dump filename
+- [ ] add an environment variable to set the database dump path
+- [ ] add an environment variable to set the table dump path

 ## Requirements